Paltoudara/_SINGLE_LINKED_LIST_/README.md

 10) reverse,this function just reverses the list in place ,if the list is like 1 2 3 the result will be 3 2 1 the reverse process goes like this: 123->213->321

-11) insert_after,this function takes an argument pos and a copy of value to insert it after the pos  ,if the pos points to nothing then nothing happens ,if the position is invalid or doesn't belong in the list that called the method an exception will be thrown not_a_valid_position exception
+11) insert_after,this function takes an argument pos and a copy of value to insert it after the pos  ,if the pos points to nothing then nothing happens ,if the position is invalid or doesn't point to a valid node in the list that called the method an exception will be thrown not_a_valid_position exception

 12) add_unique_after has exactly the same behavior as the insert_after function ,the only thing that is different is that if the element is already at the list and we can see this with the help of a comparator passed to this function ,then nothing happens to the list (see implementation for more details of how this works)